 Overarching questions

 In the research unit BEST (Biblical Exegesis and Systematic Theology), Bible scholars and systematic theologians from TUA and TUU work together.
-This collaboration seeks to connect the disciplines; it has proved stimulating and fruitful in recent years.
+This collaboration seeks to connect the disciplines; it has proven to be stimulating and fruitful in recent years.
 For the period 2024-2029, the research theme is ‘Crucial Commitment’.
 Questions related to the doctrine of God, which we encountered in our previous programme ‘Discriminating Love’, are included in the new research period.
 With the theme ‘crucial commitment’, we focus on God's commitment, which takes shape in Christ and in the Holy Spirit, and which is cruciform.
 Surprisingly, God's commitment means that He makes Himself vulnerable and, according to the gospel, is thus precisely a source of hope for vulnerable people and makes human commitment possible.
 The following central research question was formulated: ‘How can God's persistent and demanding commitment be a source of hope in view of the challenges of the 21st century?’

-TUU researchers contribute to research around TUU's theme of ‘vulnerability and hope’ through this research project.
+TUU researchers contribute to research around TUU's theme of ‘Vulnerability and Hope’ through this research project.
 We do so partly by asking the question of God's vulnerability in this joined project.

-With the new research theme, we want to further shape the connection between BE and ST, among others by having PhD students from both disciplines work on the same theme.
+With the new research theme, we want to further strengthen the connection between BE and ST, among others by having PhD students from both disciplines work on the same theme.
 In that context, we are looking for two researchers:

 a PhD student in Old Testament